Contents

 The Parable Of The Prodigal Son

-Luke 15:11–32 narrates the story of a younger son who asks for his inheritance prematurely, wasting it recklessly.
+Luke 15:11–32 narrates the story of a younger son who asks for his inheritance prematurely, wasting it.
 Reduced to poverty during a famine, he reflects on his mistakes and returns home, hoping to be a servant in his father’s household.

 Overwhelmed with compassion, his father spots him from afar, rushes to embrace him, and holds a grand feast to celebrate his return.
-The older brother harbors resentment but is reminded by their father that forgiveness and rejoicing are paramount when a lost loved one is found.
+The father reminds the older brother, who harbors resentment, that forgiveness and rejoicing are paramount when a lost loved one is found.

 This parable carries profound spiritual and moral implications.
 It signifies the boundless mercy of God, illustrating that no matter the extent of one’s waywardness, forgiveness is available to the repentant.